We absolutely can’t thank you enough.

 New York State lawmakers recognized a pressing need to extend the statute of limitations given how difficult it can be for those who have been sexually abused as children to face the trauma of their past and to come forward with allegations against the abuser.
 For many survivors of child sexual abuse, it can take much longer than five years to be ready and able to make allegations and to file a civil lawsuit.

 Who Is Eligible To File A Claim Under The Child Victims Act?

 The Child Victims Act makes two important changes to the statute of limitations for filing a child sex abuse claim.
 Those include:

 - For current victims of child sexual abuse: statute of limitations allows a claim up until the victim reaches the age of 55; and

 To be clear, if you were a victim of child sex abuse, regardless of how much time has passed, the CVA extends the statute of limitations for a limited amount of time.
-The new “clock” started ticking on August 14, 2019, and you have until January 14, 2021 to file a lawsuit.
+The new “clock” started ticking on August 14, 2019 and you have until the end of the day on August 13, 2021.

 Contact A Rochester Child Victims Act Attorney

 If you believe you may have a claim under the Child Victims Act, it is essential to get in touch with a Rochester Child Victims Act attorney as soon as possible.
 You do not want to lose your ability to file a claim under this new statute because of the limited amount of time available to file a lawsuit.
 An experienced advocate at our firm can speak with you today about your case and can discuss your options for filing a claim against an abuser.
 Contact Powers & Santola, LLP to learn more about how we serve clients in Rochester and throughout New York State.

 Changing Lives for the Better

 When someone injures you, your life gets turned upside down.
 Suddenly, you may face a ton of medical bills.
 You may be unable to work or help out around the home.
 Others may need to care for you around the clock.
 Nothing is the same.view all practice areas